QuietOne/MonkeyBrains/User Guide for MonkeyBrains.md

 Team – agent’s team.
 It contains attributes of team.
 By default team name is unique ID used for calculating friendly fire if it is off (agent can’t damage agent from its own team)

 ###Behaviour
 Base class for agent behaviours.
 Every behavior that is made must extend this class.
-Every behavior then must implement ```java controlUpdate(float tpf)``` and ```java controlRender(RenderManager rm, ViewPort vp)```.
-Those have been requested by ```java com.jme3.scene.control.AbstractControl```, which behaviour is extending.
+Every behavior then must implement ```controlUpdate(float tpf)``` and ```controlRender(RenderManager rm, ViewPort vp)```.
+Those have been requested by ```com.jme3.scene.control.AbstractControl```, which behaviour is extending.
 Also class that is extending Behaviour must have constructor that contains agent as input.
 With this, behaviour can change attributes of agent that is behaving.
-In ```java com.jme3.ai.agents.behaviours.npc``` you can see examples of some simple behaviours that are easy for using for your NPC (Non-player character) agents.
-In ```java com.jme3.ai.agents.behaviours.player``` are some simple behaviours adequate for player agents.
+In ```com.jme3.ai.agents.behaviours.npc``` you can see examples of some simple behaviours that are easy for using for your NPC (Non-player character) agents.
+In ```com.jme3.ai.agents.behaviours.player``` are some simple behaviours adequate for player agents.

 ###GameObject
 Class for all objects in game, that can be updated or destroyed.
 Example for these would be: Items, bullets, obstacles, agent (agent extends GameObjects)…